wp-plugins/youtube-embed-plus/readme.txt

 === YouTube ===
 Contributors: embedplus
 Plugin Name: YouTube Embed
-Tags: hd, autohd, auto hd, seo, video analytics, basic analytics, google, google analytics, view count, vlog, vlogging, web videos, youtube analytics, youtube, youtube, youtube plugin, youtube shortcode, embed youtube, plugin, video, video shortcode, embed videos, plugin, youtube player, shortcode, simple, simple youtube, smart youtube playback, youtube embed, wordpress youtube embed, embedding youtube, youtube embedding, video plugin, https, ssl, secure, no-cookie, cookie, html5, youtube html5
+Tags: playlists, playlist, wmode, hd, autohd, auto hd, seo, video analytics, basic analytics, google, google analytics, view count, vlog, vlogging, web videos, youtube analytics, youtube, youtube, youtube plugin, youtube shortcode, embed youtube, plugin, video, video shortcode, embed videos, plugin, youtube player, shortcode, simple, simple youtube, smart youtube playback, youtube embed, wordpress youtube embed, embedding youtube, youtube embedding, video plugin, https, ssl, secure, no-cookie, cookie, html5, youtube html5
 Requires at least: 2.9
 Tested up to: 3.6.1
-Stable tag: 4.1
+Stable tag: 4.5
 License: GPLv3 or later

 YouTube embed plugin with basic features and convenient defaults.
 Upgrade now to add view tracking and access to your very own analytics dashboard.

 == Description ==

+**New: Now supports playlists!**

 This YouTube embed plugin for WordPress keeps things simple, but it can be upgraded for enhanced performance, privacy and security for you and your visitors.
 It provides the basic features of the YouTube embedded player and will have you posting videos in seconds after installing it. **All you have to do is simply paste an unformatted YouTube link on its own line.**  Your YouTube embed will then show up when you preview or publish the post.
 The settings page has plenty of default options that you can automatically apply to all your embedded YouTube videos.
 Customizations can be also made to each YouTube embed by adding more to the link as shown below: